-Resolution ENARGAS 419/97, which regulates the resale of transportation capacity, originating from the principles on which Resolution 267/95 is based, had been opposed by several natural gas distribution licensees.
+Resolution ENARGAS 419/97, which regulates the resale of transportation capacity (to be traded theoretically in the Mercado Electrónico de Gas, the gas electronic board, still inactive), originating from the principles on which Resolution 267/95 is based, had been opposed by several natural gas distribution licensees.
 By such resolution, any new transportation capacity on a firm basis offered by a natural gas transmission licensee should be awarded by an open bidding system, while the holders of existing contracts that grant transportation capacity on a firm basis may directly assign such contracts to third shippers, provided such assignment is the result of an open bidding made by the first shipper itself.
 The exception for these open bidding systems is for the case of bundled - supply or transportation - sale or a transport sale to a distributor in case of emergency of supply according to the regulations.